-Dr. Yim Yuk Lun, Stanley BBS JP (嚴玉麟), aged 61, is appointed as a group chairman and executive Director of the Company on 1 October 2015.
+Dr. Yim Yuk Lun, Stanley BBS JP (嚴玉麟), aged 62, is appointed as a group chairman and executive Director of the Company on 1 October 2015.
 He is responsible for the formulation of corporate strategies and the overall direction of the Group.
 Dr. Yim is the founder, executive director, chairman and managing director of S.A.S.
 Dragon Holdings Limited (stock code: 1184, a company listed on the Main Board of the Stock Exchange in 1994) since 25 May 1993.
 Since 1 July 2013, Dr. Yim has been an independent director of Innolux Corporation (stock Code: 3481.TW), a company listed on the Taiwan Stock Exchange.
-Dr. Yim is appointed as independent non-executive director and a member of the audit committee and the nomination committee of Asia Allied Infrastructure Holdings Limited (stock code: 711, a company listed on the Main Board of the Stock Exchange) on 15 May 2020.
+Dr. Yim is appointed as independent non-executive director of Asia Allied Infrastructure Holdings Limited (stock code: 711), a company listed on the Main Board of the Stock Exchange on 15 May 2020 and has been re-designated from independent non-executive director to a non-executive director on 15 September 2021 and remain as a member of the audit committee and the nomination committee.